 (b) any amount provided for by section 29(1)(b)(ii).

-(3) A notice of increase of the amount of a security bond that has been given in accordance with this section and that has not been withdrawn by the owner varies the residential tenancy agreement to the effect that the amount of the increase specified in the notice is payable under the agreement on the day specified in the notice.
+(3) A notice of increase of the amount of a security bond that has been given in accordance with this section and that has not been withdrawn by the lessor varies the residential tenancy agreement to the effect that the amount of the increase specified in the notice is payable under the agreement on the day specified in the notice.

 (4) Section 29(4) applies to an amount paid under this section.

+[Section 31 amended by No. 60 of 2011 s.
+29 and 89.]

 32. Limitation of excessive rents in certain circumstances

 (1) A tenant under a residential tenancy agreement may apply to a competent court for an order declaring that the rent payable in respect of the premises is excessive.

-(2) An application under subsection (1) may only be made on one or more of the following grounds —
+(2) An application under subsection (1) must be made not more than 30 days, or any greater period as the court thinks fit having regard to the justice and merits of the case, after —

+(a) the tenant has received notice of —

+(i) an increase in the rent payable; or

+(ii) a change in the method of calculating rent that results in an increase in the rent payable;

+or

-(a) that since the tenancy was entered into, renewed or extended there has been, without any default on the part of the tenant, a significant reduction in the chattels provided with the premises or in the facilities provided, or both;
+(b) there has been, without any default on the part of the tenant, a significant reduction in the chattels or facilities provided with the premises.

-(b) that the owner was wholly or partly motivated in his approach to the level of rent by a desire that the tenancy be terminated,

-but may be so made notwithstanding that the tenant has agreed to the rent to which the application relates.
+(3A) An application under subsection (1) may be made despite the fact that the tenant has paid, or agreed to pay, the rent to which the application relates.

 (3) The court shall, in determining whether or not the rent payable in respect of the premises is excessive, have regard to —